 Swami Rama founded the Himalayan Institute Hospital and the Himalayan Institute of Medical Sciences

-Video recordings: One of the best ways to truly know what Swami Rama is saying is to obtain copies of the video or audio recordings of lectures, which have not been edited by other people like most of the books (unfortunately some of the books have been posthumously altered).
+VIDEO RECORDINGS: One of the best ways to truly know what Swami Rama is saying is to obtain copies of the video or audio recordings of lectures, which have not been edited by other people like most of the books (unfortunately some of the books have been posthumously altered).
 There are four "sets" of lectures available, each having 7-8 video tapes.
 There are also five individual video tapes.
 This is a total of nearly 40 videos, totaling over 50 hours of teachings (there are others that have not been published).
-I am not a salesman and do not get any commissions from the sales of these videos.
-However, they truly are profoundly useful if you will pay close attention when you watch and listen, and if you will play them repeatedly.
-As far as I know they are only available from the publisher (click here and scroll down).
 If you want to start with a single video, I suggest the one entitled "How to Tread the Path of Superconscious Meditation."
 The first sentence of the video is, "I will systematically explain to you the entire method of meditation."
+Some of these videos are available online and are linked below:

 -------